heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/PRESENTATION.md

 More details for this section in the [course material][course-material].
 You can find other resources and alternatives as well.

+### Example - The SMS protocol

+> You are working for a startup that wants to create a new communication app.
+>
+> The app is simple: it allows users (with unique usernames) to send small text
+> messages (maximum 100 characters) to each other.
+The server is in charge of
+> sending the messages to the recipients.
+>
+> You are asked to define the application protocol that will be used by the
+> clients and the server.

 ## Questions